 To see our Art curriculum overview, click here.

 To see our Art progression document, click here.

-Other music and performing art opportunities support this and children are given the chance to perform at different points of the year including Harvest, Christmas, Advent, Easter and at the end of Year 5 and 6 where they speak, sing, act, and dance in performances to the school, family and friends and to the wider community each year.
-Children in Key Stage Two are able to take part in extra -curricular opportunities e.g. choir, or learning to play a musical instrument on offer.
+Other music and performing art opportunities support this and children are given the chance to perform at different points of the year.
+Children are also offered the opportunity to learn to play a musical instrument.
 We hope that these opportunities will inspire children to work together, to feel happy about themselves, the environment and the world they live in.